colmdoyle/colmdoyle.github.io/content/posts/2021-05-06---when-you-struggle-to-write.md

 ## Tend to your ideas like a garden

 I’ve said before that when I have an idea for a piece of content, as soon as I can, I [write it down](https://cdoyle.me/posts/getting-better-at-devrel#create-more-content).
+Writing it down can mean many things.
+Sometimes it's a paragraph or two, sometimes it's some bullet points, but more often than not, it's a single sentence.

 I think of this like planting seeds in a garden.
 Some will grow almost instantly and be ready for publishing that week.
 Others may take weeks or months to bloom.
 It’s that garden of ideas that I visit whenever I’m stuck.
 If you don’t already, start tending to your own garden of ideas, and hopefully you’ll always have some content ready to harvest.

 ## To produce, you should consume